...

 Bridget Rowan

-Yoga classes in Leeds
+Yoga teacher in Leeds

-DARE TO BE YOU
+BONUS TIP: DARE TO BE YOU

 If I was a betting man I would have put money on the same tip popping up 3 or 4 times, but as you’ve seen every tip was unique and that, by accident, is a hidden, bonus tip.